[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 • Not regularly rotating access keys: If you require long-term access keys, it’s important to rotate them regularly to minimize the risk of accidental leakage.
 This can help prevent unauthorized access to your AWS resources.

-• Using your root user for daily tasks: While it may be tempting to use your AWS root user for daily tasks, it’s best to avoid doing so.
+• Using your root user for daily tasks: While it may be tempting to use your AWS root user for daily tasks, avoid doing so.
 The root user has broad permissions that can be risky to use on a regular basis.
 Instead, use individual IAM users with appropriate permissions.

 • Not using permission boundaries: Another advanced feature of IAM is permission boundary policies, which can be applied to roles.
 These boundaries do not grant permissions on their own, but restrict the maximum permissions that can be delegated via a role.
 This can help ensure that users have only the permissions they need to perform their specific tasks, and can help prevent unauthorized access to your AWS resources.